aaliomer/c--/README.md

 - type inference. no one needs to type all that crap.
 We have IDE's
 - one or two ways to do one thing (instead of super opinionated languages)
 - expression based
-- simple ownership/borrowing as well as weak and shared references similar to c++
+- simple memory ownership/borrowing as well as weak and shared references similar to c++ with automatic resource management